aogriffiths/relay/relay-specification.md

 See the [introduction](#intro) for a more complete overview of the concepts behind Relay.
 In short:

-1. Publishers can be subscribed to, just like Hubs.
-Hubs can be subscribed from ("do the subscribing") just like Subscribers.
+1. __"Hub Publishers":__ Publishers can be subscribed to, just like Hubs.

+2. __"Subscriber Hubs":__  Hubs can be subscribed from ("do the subscribing") just like Subscribers.

-2. Publishers follow the same protocol for publishing content as Hubs follow for distributing it.
+2. __Publishing protocol = Distributing protocol:__ Publishers follow the same protocol for publishing content as Hubs follow for distributing it.

 3. <a name="2.3"></a>
-   __The Subscriber Interface:__ Because of points 1 and 2, Hubs and Subscribers can
-   subscribe to Publishers or other Hubs. i.e. there a four scenarios:
+   __Subscribing:__ A consequence of points 1 and 2 is that Hubs and Subscribers can subscribe to Publishers or other Hubs. i.e. there a four scenarios:
      * Hub subscribes to a Publisher.
      * Hub subscribes to a Hub.
      * Subscriber subscribes direct to a Publisher.
      * Subscriber subscribes to a Hub.

-   More simply the Publisher and Hub can both be seen as adhering to a Publisher Interface and the Hub an Subscriber can both be seen as adhering to a Subscriber Interface, which reduces it to one scenario:
+   More simply, if a Publisher and Hub are both be seen as having the Publisher Interface and the Hub an Subscriber are both be seen as having the Subscriber Interface, there is one scenario:
      * The Subscriber Interface subscribes to the Publisher Interface

 4. <a name="2.4"></a>
-   __The Publisher Interface:__ Publishing updates happens in the reverse direction to subscribing. i.e. there are four scenarios:
+   __Publishing:__ Publishing updates happens in the reverse direction to subscribing. i.e. there are four scenarios:
       * Publisher publishes to a Hub.
       * Hub publishes to a Hub.
       * Publisher publishes direct to a Subscriber.
       * Hub publishes to a Subscriber.

    Or more simply:
       * The Publisher Interface publishes to the Subscriber Interface

 <a name="2.SpecificDefinitions"></a>